-Tuition payments are made in three Installments which will be automatically run on the dates stated on the tuition schedule.
-Each of the session Installments are non-refundable, and any adjustments for dropped classes will be made at the next Installment due date.
+Tuition payments are made over three semesters (fall, winter, spring) which will be automatically run on the dates stated on the tuition schedule.
+Each of the session installments are non-refundable, and any adjustments for dropped classes will be made at the next installment due date.

-*** Please note that each semester picks up where the one before it leaves off, so doing all 3 semesters is highly recommended
+*** Please note that each semester picks up where the one before it leaves off, so doing all 3 semesters is highly recommended.
+If students attend all three semesters they will be eligible to take part in a culmination performance to demonstrate their progress.

 September 30 - December 21, 2019